 Skoll allocates subtasks to computing nodes, where they are executed.
-Computing nodes in Skoll are remote machines that elect to participate in specific distributed continuous QA processes.
-When these nodes decide they are available to perform QA activities they pull work from a Skoll coordinator site.
+In Skoll computing nodes are remote machines that elect to participate in specific distributed continuous QA processes.
+These nodes pull work from a Skoll coordinator site when they decide they are available to perform QA activities.

 As subtasks run, individual results are returned to Skoll collection sites, merged with previous results, and analyzed incrementally.
 Based on this analysis, control logic may dynamically steer the global computation for reasons of performance and correctness.
 In addition to incremental analysis, results may be analyzed manually and/or automatically after process completion to calculate the result of the entire QA task.

 We envision Skoll QA processes involving geographically decentralized computing pools composed of numerous client machines provided by end users, developers, and companies around the world.
-This environment can perform large amounts of QA at fielded sites, giving developers unprecedented access to user resources, environments, and usage patterns. strategies, which are programs that monitor the global process state, analyze it, and modify how Skoll makes future subtask assignments.
+This environment will allow large amounts of QA to be performed at fielded sites, giving developers unprecedented access to user resources, environments, and usage patterns.

+Skoll's default behavior is to cover the configuration and control space by allocating subtasks upon request, on a random basis without replacement.
+The results of these subtasks are returned to collection sites and stored.
+They are not analyzed, however, so no effort can be made to optimize or adapt the global process based on subtask results.
+When more dynamic behavior is desired, process designers must write programs called "adaptation strategies" that monitor the global process state, analyze it, and modify how Skoll makes future subtask assignments.
 The goal is to steer the global process in a way that improves process performance, where improvement criteria can be specified by users.

-To support the distributed continuous QA processes described above, we have implemented a general set of components and services that we call the Skoll infrastructure.
-We have applied this infrastructure to prototype several distributed, continuous QA processes aimed at highly configurable software systems.
-We have also evaluated the Skoll infrastructure on two software projects, as described in Sections III and IV.
+To support the above processes, we have implemented a general set of components and services that we call the Skoll infrastructure.
+We have used this infrastructure to prototype several distributed, continuous QA processes aimed at highly configurable software systems.
+We have also evaluated this approach on two software projects, as described in Sections III and IV.